mervegulnazerdem/glitch-ordering_pizza-api/README.md

 5. POST order auto placing (allows the addition of parameters to the order list with auto-generation/incoming request )
 6. DELETE order by directly writing orderID into the http call.
 7. DELETE order by inserting specific orderID into values of path variable.

+Also it has 2 validations that checks customer name and pizza id.